taraksuthar1999/Shopping-Microservices/README.md

+## Shopping Microservices
-Microservices Shopping Application - Personal POC Project This is a Personal Proof of Concept (POC) Project, developed to explore Spring Boot and gain a deeper understanding of microservices architecture.
+- **Personal POC Project**: This is a Personal Proof of Concept (POC) Project, developed to explore Spring Boot and gain a deeper understanding of microservices architecture.
 The application simulates a shopping platform backend, covering essential microservices concepts such as:

 - **Service Discovery**: Spring Netflix Eureka
 - **API Gateway**: Spring Cloud Gateway